badaix/snapcast/doc/build.md

     $ sudo gmake TARGET=FREEBSD install

-This will copy the server binary to `/usr/local/sbin` and the startup script to `/local/etc/rc.d/snapserver`.
+This will copy the server binary to `/usr/local/sbin` and the startup script to `/usr/local/etc/rc.d/snapserver`.
 To enable the Snapserver, add this line to `/etc/rc.conf`:

     snapserver_enable="YES"

-For additional command line arguments, add:
+For additional command line arguments, add in `/etc/rc.conf`:

     snapserver_opts="<your custom options>"